mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 }
 ```

-Because this is the recommended way to write your validations, the "test all the things technique" works if you have very small ranges of values but does not scale to larger ranges.
+Because this is the recommended way to write your validations, the "test all the things" technique works if you have very small ranges of values but does not scale to larger ranges.

 Since choosing random numbers or testing all of them is not the answer, that is where the boundary testing approach comes to the rescue.
 To apply it, we first need to go back to the requirements.

-## Questions, questions, questions...
+## Discovery phase: questions, questions, questions...

 The first thing to do as a tester is to question the requirements.
 I know this is true for all cases, but especially when dealing with ranges and numbers there is a tendency to have misunderstandings.
 The goal of this exercise is to have the limits defined in a clear and very verbose way so that we know we are choosing the expected boundary values when designing the tests.